Group Therapy

 Art therapy is an effective, non-threatening treatment modality for people of all ages.
 When done in a group format it can serve as a tool for connection, increased self-esteem, and empathy.

-Group members are invited to partake in art making individually alongside one another, honoring personal boundaries.
-Reflection of the group process is always promoted.
-Group art can also be created together, with a focus on creative collaboration, sharing materials, and navigating differences of opinions, feelings, and thoughts.
-During the process of group therapy work, individuals develop an increased sense of self, practice strategies for coping with moments of distress, use skills for effective expression, and have the opportunity for reflection and validation.
+Group members are invited to engage in individual art-making alongside one another, honoring personal boundaries, with reflection on the group process encouraged throughout.
+Collaborative art projects may also be created, emphasizing creative teamwork, sharing materials, and navigating differing opinions, feelings, and thoughts.
+Throughout the group therapy experience, individuals develop an increased sense of self, practice strategies for coping with moments of distress, use skills for effective expression, and have the opportunity for reflection and validation.
 The roots of community and the connections built become the foundation for interpersonal growth.

 Group Offerings